TheNoviceProspect/ObsidianVault/Streaming/Best Practices.md

 ## Single Player/Campaign Games

-- It may behove anyone recording, to store a *separate* save game at the end of each episode (where this is feasible) `So, imagine recording a whole episode (nevermind the outcome) and then afterwards you realize there's no audio from one source or another`
+- It may behove anyone recording, to store a *separate* save ga*6me at the end of each episode (where this is feasible) `So, imagine recording a whole episode (nevermind the outcome) and then afterwards you realize there's no audio from one source or another`

 ## Multiplayer Games